SLATs for Estate Taxes

 What Are the Advantages of Creating a SLAT?

 SLATs take advantage of the estate tax exemption during your lifetime.
-The goal is to use the exemption before it is reduced in the future.
+The goal is to use the exemption before it is reduced.

 As mentioned above, SLATs may also be used for asset protection.

-SLAT may also be combined with ILITs (Irrevocable Life Insurance Trusts), dynasty trusts for the grandchildren, and even a credit shelter trust if there is any remaining estate tax exemption.
+SLAT may also be combined with ILITs (Irrevocable Life Insurance Trusts), dynasty trusts for the grandchildren, and even a credit shelter trust if any remaining estate tax exemption exists.

 Business Use of a SLAT

 SLATs may also be used for family businesses, especially those expected to increase in value.
-You can use a SLAT to fill up the estate tax exemption, and any future asset growth occurs outside of the estate.
+You can use a SLAT to fill out the estate tax exemption and any future asset growth outside the estate.

 State Estate Taxes